Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Annual holidays refer to the paid time off that employees receive each year as part of their employment benefits.

-In most organizations, employees are entitled to a certain number of annual holidays based on their length of service and other criteria specified in their employment contract.
+In most organisations, employees are entitled to a certain number of annual holidays based on their length of service and other criteria specified in their employment contract.

 The purpose of annual holidays is to provide employees with an opportunity to take time off from work for rest and relaxation, spend time with family and friends, pursue personal hobbies or interests, or take care of other important life events.
 By providing this benefit to employees, companies can help improve employee morale, reduce burnout and stress levels, and ultimately increase productivity